 If you failed to do this you can provide the Court with an insurance declarations page that shows that you were insured on the date the ticket was issued.
 This doesn’t guarantee the charge will be withdrawn but in most cases, it will be.

-What’s the Alberta fine for driving without registration?
+What’s the fine for driving without registration in Alberta?

 Fines for driving without registration are not quite as steep, but you could still be fined $230.
 If you fail to pay or fail to appear in court then you could still face jail time.